 There’s one disadvantage to solo travel in Pakistan – most hotels only offer double rooms.
 This means you’re kinda stuck paying the same price that two people would, but you might be able to negotiate this depending on the season.

-Other than that, Pakistani people are extremely friendly (I think I’ve mentioned that like 100 times so far in this guide haha).
+Other than that, Pakistanis are extremely friendly (I think I’ve mentioned that like 100 times so far in this guide haha).
 You’ll always have local people who want to hang out and show you around.
 You’ll be overwhelmed with invitations for chai and meals, so don’t worry about being lonely.

 Budget for Backpacking Pakistan